James S. White

-James Springer White (August 4, 1821 – August 6, 1881), also known as Elder White, was a co-founder of the Seventh-day Adventist Church and husband of Ellen G. White.
-In 1849 he started the first Sabbatarian Adventist periodical entitled The Present Truth, in 1855 he relocated the fledgling center of the movement to Battle Creek, Michigan, and in 1863 played a pivotal role in the formal organization of the denomination.
+James Springer White (August 4, 1821 – August 6, 1881), also known as Elder White, was a co-founder of the Seventh-day Adventist Church and the husband of Ellen G. White.
+In 1849, he started the first Sabbatarian Adventist periodical entitled The Present Truth, in 1855 he relocated the fledgling center of the movement to Battle Creek, Michigan, and in 1863 played a pivotal role in the formal organization of the denomination.
 He later played a major role in the development of the Adventist educational structure beginning in 1874 with the formation of Battle Creek College.

 Early life

 James White was born on August 4, 1821, in the town of Palmyra, Maine.
 The fifth of nine children, James was a sickly child who suffered fits and seizures.
 Poor eyesight prevented him from obtaining much education and he was required to work on the family farm.
-At age 19 his eyesight improved and he enrolled at a local academy.
+At age 16 his eyesight improved and he enrolled at a local academy.
 He earned a teaching certificate in the common branches and briefly taught at an elementary school.
 He was baptized into the Christian Connexion at age 15.
 He learned of the Millerite message from his parents and after hearing powerful preaching at an advent camp meeting in Exeter, Maine, White decided to leave teaching and become a preacher.
 Consequently, he has ordained a minister of the Christian Connexion in 1843.
 White was a powerful preacher, and it is recorded that during the winter of 1843, 1,000 people accepted the Millerite message owing to his preaching.
 At times, however, White was met with angry mobs who hurled snowballs at him.
 During these early travels he met Ellen G. Harmon whom he married on August 30, 1846.
 James White and Ellen G. White had four boys, Henry Nichols (1847–1863), James Edson (1849–1928), William Clarence (1854–1937) and John Herbert (1860–1860).